schrockwell/bodyguard/README.md

   def call(conn, {:error, :unauthorized}) do
     conn
     |> put_status(:forbidden)
-    |> put_view(MyAppWeb.ErrorView)
+    |> put_view(html: MyAppWeb.ErrorHTML)
     |> render(:"403")
   end
 end

+# lib/my_app_controllers/page_controller.ex
+defmodule MyAppWeb.PageController do
+  use MyAppWeb, :controller

+  # This can be defined here, or in the MyAppWeb.controller/0 macro
+  action_fallback MyAppWeb.FallbackController

+  # ...actions here...
+end
 ```

-### Where Should I Perform Checks?
+### When Using the Plug

+If the `Bodyguard.Plug.Authorize` plug is being used, its `:fallback` option must be specified, since the plug pipeline will be halted before the controller action can be called.

+### Returning "404 Not Found"

+Typically, failures will result in `{:error, :unauthorized}`.
+If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` instead, and handle it separately in the fallback controller as a 404.

+### Related Reading

 Bodyguard doesn't make any assumptions about where authorization checks are performed.
 You can do it before calling into the context, or within the context itself.
-There is a good discussion of the tradeoffs [here](https://dockyard.com/blog/2017/08/01/authorization-for-phoenix-contexts).
+There is a good discussion of the tradeoffs [in this blog post](https://dockyard.com/blog/2017/08/01/authorization-for-phoenix-contexts).

+See the section "Overriding `action/2` for custom arguments" in [the Phoenix.Controller docs](https://hexdocs.pm/phoenix/Phoenix.Controller.html) for a clean way to pass in the `user` to each action.

 ## Plugs